renesca/renesca-magic/README.md

 ```
 See the full boilerplate example at [renesca-example/.../Schema.scala](https://github.com/renesca/renesca-example/blob/master/src/main/scala/renesca/example/Schema.scala).

 This is a lot of code for a single relation between two nodes.
-Writing this by hand for a larger schemas takes a lot of time and is very error prone.
+Writing this by hand for a larger schema takes a lot of time and is very error prone.
 We can use renesca-magic to generate this for us.
 Simply write:

 ```scala
 import renesca.schema.macros